EU diplomat in Myanmar accused of endangering activists' lives

 The brands from Germany, Spain, France, Netherlands, Denmark, and Italy include well-known names such as Adidas, C&A, H&M, Regatta, and Zara.

-And leading Western human-rights groups agree with the IWFM's position.
+And leading Western human-rights groups share concerns about business-related abuses.

-"European companies really shouldn't be there at all," Manny Mong from Human Rights Watch, a global group based in New York, said.
+"If EU business are linked to military-owned factories or subsidiaries in the supply chain, then those EU businesses shouldn't be there," Manny Maung from Human Rights Watch, a global group based in New York, said.

 Women in the garment sector worked long hours and earned below €2/day — much less than in neighbouring Cambodia or Thailand, she noted.